EXPLAINER: States still in play and what makes them that way

 “We’re winning Pennsylvania by a tremendous amount.
 We’re up 690,000 votes in Pennsylvania.
 These aren’t even close.
 It’s not like, ‘Oh, it’s close,’” Trump said during an appearance at the White House.

-By Wednesday afternoon, his lead had slipped down to 326,000.
-And the race is destined to get tighter.
+By Wednesday evening, his lead had slipped to about 239,000 — and the race is destined to get tighter.

-One reason is because under state law, elections officials are not allowed to process mail-in ballots until Election Day, and most of those are expected to go to Biden.
-Trump voters preferred to vote in person after Trump spent months claiming without proof that voting by mail would lead to widespread voter fraud.
+One reason is because elections officials are not allowed to process mail-in ballots until Election Day under state law.
+It’s a form of voting that has skewed heavily in Biden’s favor after Trump spent months claiming without proof that voting by mail would lead to widespread voter fraud.

 A final vote total may not be clear for days because the use of mail in ballots, which take more time to process, has surged as a result of the coronavirus pandemic.